Reference docs for the Poly Domains#

 QQ

-The corresponding ring of integers is the Domain
+The corresponding ring of integers is the Domain of the

 integers ZZ.
 Conversely QQ is the field of fractions of